lufixSch/tum-templates-typst/README.md

 - `tum-blue`: The TUM Brand Color
 - `tum-info-block`: Builds the TUM affiliation block often visible at the top of a document
 - `tum-author`: Builds an Author object as expected by some templates (for example `tum-article`)
+- `tum-emphasize`: Emphasize text by creating a bordered block with colors depending on the severity